 2006 Y-Comics began with work followed by several comics illustration exhibits as well as the issue of several comics publications on a variety of topics.
 Participation at the YMCA World Assembly in Durban, South Africa.

 2007 We have joined in the international Synergy network training for Personal Development.
-The YMCA Bitola team started thinking more about camps and training programs, and began attending various outdoor type of workshops, personal development trainings, camps and gained many active volunteers.
+The YMCA Bitola team started thinking more about camps and training programs, and began attending various outdoor type of workshops, personal development trainings and gained many active followers in the upcoming years.
 In Macedonia we organized Balkan Leadership Training 4 with YMCA Europe.
 We became members and significantly contributed to the Forum of Associations from Bitola.

 2008 YMCA Macedonia grew from an associate organization into a full member organization of YMCA Europe.
-We worked on the first Synergy training for personal development in Macedonia.
-Achieved great success within the framework of Art and Culture Program through Y-Comics, Y-Movie, Acid Triple via many numerous activities and events.
+The leadership structure in the organization starts to participate more in personal development trainings, mainly in the synergy program of the Olde Vechte, Holland.
 We took part in the second big festival in YMCA Europe in Prague.

 2010 We started working with the European Voluntary Service, as well as with the Peace Corps volunteers in Macedonia.
 We became part of the Coalition of Youth Associations SEGA, which was followed up by a numerous activities in the following years, mainly focusing on the children rights.
-We expanded the target group and we started working with young people aged from 11 to 17.
 We have deepened the collaboration with the local schools.

 2011 YMCA Bitola became the national office of YMCA Macedonia.
 This was last year the YMCA Balkan camp at Nymphaio took place, when a second time we've sent also staff to be part of the program.
 Together with the Peace Corps volunteers, YMCA Bitola started working on the YMLP camp (Young Men’s Leadership Project).
-We took part in the big program festival that YMCA Europe organized in Ukraine.
+We also took part in the big program festival that YMCA Europe organized in Ukraine.

-2012 We were part of the global YMCA World Challenge basketball event together with 432.000 people in 86 different countries.
+2012 We were part of the global YMCA World Challenge basketball event together with 432.000 people in 86 different countries in the world.
 We became part of the long-term project for peace education called “Roots for Reconciliation”.
 We have initiated a core group for development a YMCA Europe camp program which later in the years was realized as such in the YMCA Europe movement.